California enacts nighttime curfew as COVID-19 cases spike

 “I’m not sure how effective this is going to be,” Riley said.
 “But the state feels that they have to do something.
 I think it’s going to be mostly a cosmetic effect and not so much a real impact on interrupting this transmission.”

-Associated Press writers Elliot Spagat in San Diego and Don Thompson in Sacramento contributed to this story.
+Associated Press writers Elliot Spagat in San Diego, Don Thompson in Sacramento, Daisy Nguyen in Oakland and Aron Ranen in West Hollywood contributed to this story.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.